Loxoz/EmitX/README.md

 // but that's cool to have events and emitter, but if you want to remove one, you can use:
 // <variable>.remove(eventid) || aliases: <variable>.unbind(eventid)
-client.remove("ak9rb62wvbftyj17"); // this would return probably false because the id doesn't exists,
+client.remove("ak9rb62wvbftyj17"); // this will return probably false because the id doesn't exists,
                                    // else it will return true.

 // but there is a problem: The id of the event will change everytimes, then to fix that, you can use: